Why Study Chemistry?

 - Green chemistry

 - Chemistry research

 In addition, a GCE in Chemistry allows you to develop a range of generic skills requested by both employers and universities.
-For instance, a successful GCE level chemist will be an effective problem-solver and be able to communicate efficiently both orally and with the written word.
-Handling data will be a key part of your work, allowing you to demonstrate information retrieval skills as well as use of numeracy and ICT.
-You will build up a range of practical skills that require creativity and accuracy as well as developing a firm understanding of health and safety issues.
+For instance, a successful GCE level chemist will be an effective problem-solver and be able to communicate high-level concepts both through speaking and writing.
+Handling practical results will be a key part of your work, allowing you to demonstrate data manipulation skills as well as use of numeracy and ICT.
+You will build up a range of practical skills that require creativity and accuracy, alongside developing a firm understanding of health and safety issues.
 As chemistry is a subject in which much learning stems from experimental work it is likely that you will need to work effectively as part of a group, developing team participation and leadership skills.
-As you become more skilled you will take responsibility for selecting appropriate qualitative and quantitive methods, recording your observations and findings accurately and precisely as well as critically analysing and evaluating the methodology, results and impact of your own and others’ experimental and investigative activities.
+As you become more skilled you will take responsibility for selecting appropriate qualitative and quantitative methods and recording your observations and findings accurately and precisely.
+You will then critically analyse and evaluate the methodology, results and impact of your own and others’ experimental and investigative activities.

 Is this the right subject for me?

 AS or A level Chemistry is suitable if you:

 - have a passion for, and enjoy chemistry

 - want to find out about how things work in the real world